-Untitled, 2009 (facing page, main image) Found woven and sequined bags, vintage hot pads & vintage knit material
+Untitled, 2009 (facing page, main image) Found woven and sequined bags, vintage hot pads & vintage knit material and texture.

-Untitled, 2009 (facing page) Dyed human hair, found vintage toy stuffed animal bear head, knit material & found woven bags and hats and texture.
 And they do get complicated - culturally as well as architecturally.
 Take the issue of human hair.
 Cave has constructed several of his suits with human hair, often dyed in an extreme range of colours.
 One stunning creation features long blonde hair whose wave motions during a dance are hypnotic.
 It adds new meaning to the old hair colouring ad that went, 'If I have but one life to live, let me live it as a blonde.'
 Cave remarked in an interview that one intention behind the costumes is to remove an identity and give him access to an 'other.'
 In that regard, the costumes, especially the hair-based versions, fit right in to contemporary art's attempts to explore and overthrow gender and race-based conceptions of identity, everything from Lyle Ashton Harris' masquerades and drag homages to Nikki S. Lee's oriental Puerto Rican girl bonding.
-Not to mention Rudi Gernreich's 1960s gender-bending fashion designs.
+Not to ion designs.